ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 ## PRE_RELEASE v1.7.0-fuji ([View on GitHub](https://github.com/ava-labs/avalanchego/releases/tag/v1.7.0-fuji))

-**Please note that this release is unable to run mainnet - and will display "mainnet is not supported" if attempted to run with a mainnet configuration.**
+**Please note that this release is unable to run Mainnet - and will display "Mainnet is not supported" if attempted to run with a Mainnet configuration.**

 This upgrade adds support for issuing multiple atomic transactions into a single block and directly transferring assets between the P-chain and the C-chain.

 The changes in the upgrade go into effect at 10 AM EST, November 24th 2021 on the Fuji testnet.
-After Fuji is updated and verified, a mainnet compatible release will be published.
+After Fuji is updated and verified, a Mainnet compatible release will be published.

 **All Fuji nodes should upgrade before 10 AM EST, November 24th 2021.**